adityayadav-codes/Online-Voting-System/README.md

-# 🗳️ Online Voting System
+# 🗳️ Smart Voting System

 ## 📖 Overview
-The **Online Voting System** is a secure, transparent, and user-friendly web-based application that enables voters to cast their votes electronically from anywhere.
+The **Smart Voting System** is a secure, transparent, and user-friendly web-based application that enables voters to cast their votes electronically from anywhere.
 This system aims to eliminate manual voting challenges by providing a digital platform that ensures integrity, accessibility, and real-time result computation.
 It enhances election transparency, prevents fraud, and simplifies the entire voting process through an intuitive interface.

 The project focuses on **security**, **efficiency**, and **ease of use**, making it suitable for institutions, colleges, and small-scale elections.
 It ensures each registered voter can vote only once, and results are automatically calculated without human intervention.